 I read this book in the Dutch translation titled ‘Everless.
 Het meisje en de alchemist.’

-Trigger warnings// Blood.
+Trigger warnings// Death, alcohol use, blood, captivity.
 Please inform me if I have missed something and I will update this section.

 Before I start this review, can we talk about how insanely pretty this cover is?
 The colours, the detail… Woah.